1998 Ariana Afghan Airlines Boeing 727 crash: Aftermath

 During rescue operations, Taliban regime members and Ariana officials reportedly carried 32 body bags and another 15 bags with body parts recovered from the mountain.
-Rescue work was delayed by bad weather and from the aircraft's wreckage being on fire until 03:00 (local time) of the next day.
+Rescue work was delayed on account of bad weather and the aircraft's wreckage being on fire until 03:00 (local time) the next day.
 The rescue attempt was made difficult by landmines planted in the area during the Soviet-Afghan War.
-An Ariana official said on March 20 that the plane was carrying 32 passengers and 13 crew members.
+An Ariana official said on 20 March that the plane was carrying 32 passengers and 13 crew members.

-Even if the aircraft's black boxes were reportedly searched for, there is no trace of either a report or an investigation to either determine the causes of the accident or the fate of the black boxes (possibly a consequence of the Taliban regime's international isolation).
-The director-general of Ariana Afghan Airlines, Hassan Jan, said that the crash was a consequence of bad weather.
+Even if the aircraft's black boxes were reportedly searched for, there is no trace of either a report or an investigation to determine the cause of the accident or the fate of the black boxes (possibly a consequence of the Taliban regime's international isolation).
+The director-general of Ariana Afghan Airlines, Hassan Jan, said the crash was a consequence of bad weather.

 The crash was one of several incidents that led to Ariana Airlines being prohibited from EU airspace.